-Planning on walking the famed Blue Trail No. 2, or Sentiero Azzuro in Italiano, located in the gorgeous Cinque Terre?
+Dreaming of walking the famed Blue Trail No. 2, or Sentiero Azzuro in Italiano, located in the gorgeous Cinque Terre?
 You won’t regret this fantastic 11 km hike along the coast of the Italian Riviera complete with visits to the charming Cinque Terra (five towns) along the way.
-I did it in November 2017.
 Here are some tips to make the most of this unforgettable trek.

 Arriving in Cinque Terre

-Most people arrive in Cinque Terre by train which is the best way in my opinion.
+The best way to travel to the Cinque Terre is by train.
 Parking is limited and expensive.
-The train runs between the five towns throughout the day and a one day pass ran us 13 euros each.
-The pass also included admission into the Cinque Terre National Park which you must have to hike the trails.
+Trains run between the five towns throughout the day and a one day pass will cost you 13 euros.
+Included with the pass is admission into the Cinque Terre National Park which you must have to hike the trails.
 There are checkpoints at the start of each stretch between the villages so don’t skip this.
 The Cinque Terre pass also gains you access to the public toilets which would typically set you back 1 euro.

 The train gives you options.
-Start anywhere you’d like, and if you get tired or run out of time, simply hop on the train at the next village and head back to your original starting point.
+Start anywhere you’d like, and if you get tired or run out of time, you can hop on the train at the next village and head back to your original starting point.

 Monterosso to Vernazza – 3.5 km

 We chose to begin at the furthest point from La Spezia for two reasons.
-The first being that it is the most challenging part of the trek, better to tackle on fresh legs.
-The second being that that put us walking into Vernazza which is one of the most picturesque views on the trail.
-Better to step into the view then have it at our backs!
+First, it is the most challenging part of the trek, better to tackle on fresh legs.
+Secondly, that put us walking into Vernazza, one of the most picturesque views on the trail, from a higher vantage point.

-Occasionally the trail flattens out and becomes wider.
-Some stretches fall into the no passing zone with exposure on the side of the sea.
-Could be vertigo-inducing for some but worth it for the fantastic scenery.
+Occasionally the trail flattens out and becomes fuller.
+A few stretches fall into the no-passing zone with exposure on the side of the sea.
+The sheer drops could be vertigo-inducing for some but are worth it for the fantastic scenery.

-About halfway through you’ll come upon an interesting feature.
+Halfway through we come upon an interesting feature.
 A feral cat sanctuary complete with food in buckets for feeding, several cat houses, and a sign encouraging cuddling.

 All of the ups and downs on this 3.5 km section of trail may have you huffing and puffing, but when you round a corner to this view of Vernazza, you’ll be left breathless.

-From here you’ll begin your descent until you enter the town and pass through quaint lanes ending in the small harbor of Vernazza.
+From here we begin the descent into town, passing through quaint lanes until we find ourselves at the small harbor of Vernazza.

 Vernazza to Corniglia – 4 km

-Continue on the path hugging the coast with quite a few ups and downs.
-Bring your trekking poles if you use them.
-Certainly makes it a lot easier on the knees and also offers a little extra stability on steep, narrow stairs.
+The path continues hugging the coast while going up and down along the mountainside.
+Bring trekking poles, if you use them.
+Much more comfortable on the knees and offers extra stability on the steep, narrow stairways.
 There are some very rocky, uneven patches on this section of trail as well.

-Continuing on you will reach a charming walkway leading to a gentle slope which will bring you to the smallest of the villages in the Cinque Terre, Corniglia.
+A charming walkway leads us down a gentle slope surrounded by orange and lemon trees.
+Heady from the aroma we step into the smallest of the villages in the Cinque Terre, Corniglia.

-This village is on a small cape 100 meters above the sea making it the only village in the Cinque Terre that cannot be accessed from the ocean.
-Having worked up a sweat and an appetite we made our way through the square for some refreshment.
+Located on a small cape 100 meters above the sea makes this the only village in the Cinque Terre that cannot be accessed from the ocean.
+Having worked up a sweat and an appetite we make our way through the square for some refreshment.

 Corniglia to Manarola – 3 km